yulun-rayn/graphVCI/README.md

 ./main.sh &
 ```

-A list of flags may be found in `main.sh` and `src/main.py` for experimentation with different network parameters.
-The run log and models are saved under `*artifact_path*/saves`, and the tensorboard log is saved under `*artifact_path*/runs`.
+A list of flags may be found in `main.sh` and `src/main.py` for experimentation with different hyperparameters.
+The models are saved under `*artifact_path*/saves`.

 ### 3. Generate Updated Adjacency Matrix
 Open [UpdateGRN.ipynb](graphs/UpdateGRN.ipynb), set path of the saved model in the first chunk, then run all.